ppy/osu-wiki/news/2020-03-25-new-featured-artist-o2i3.md

 The hint tweet arrived fashionably late this week, but that didn't stop tweeters @Kaeldori, @Daykeyboard, @Qauland and @idealismosu (plus others who arrived similarly late) from guessing correctly.
 Good job!

-I think everybody all knows by now what will happen for next week's release, but in case you don't, check in with the [@osugame Twitter](https://twitter.com/osugame) throughout for hints, tidbits and other stuff you'll probably like.
+I think everybody knows by now what's on the cards for next week's release, but in case you don't, check in with the [@osugame Twitter](https://twitter.com/osugame) throughout for hints, tidbits and other stuff you'll probably like.
 See you then!

 —Ephemeral